PhaciusPhat/SetupMacbook/README.md

 - `brew-setup.sh` — a script that installs Homebrew (if missing), updates it, and installs a curated list of formulae and casks.
 - `.zshrc` — a safe, minimal Zsh configuration that wires Homebrew into your shell, initializes `asdf`, sets `JAVA_HOME` (when available), and defines useful aliases and shell settings.
+- `git-config.sh` — a small script to set your global Git user name/email and a few useful Git aliases.

 Use this README to understand what each file does, how to run the setup, and how to verify or customize it.